mrprotocoll/mrprotocoll/FRONTEND_CURRICULUM.md

 - CSS selectors and properties
 - Layout and positioning with CSS
 - Building responsive web pages with CSS
-- Building a responsive web pages with Bootstrap
+- Building responsive web pages with Bootstrap

 ## Week 2-6: JavaScript Basics